Committee of Management

 I have particularly enjoyed learning more about the programs run by the Railway House, participating in events and getting to know people who attend, volunteer and work at the House.

-I have lived with her family in Princes Hill for more than 20 years and has had a long career working in law and public policy with a particular focus on advocating for the rights of people with disabilities and the rights of children and young people.
+I have lived with my family in Princes Hill for more than 20 years and have had a long career working in law and public policy with a particular focus on advocating for the rights of people with disabilities and the rights of children and young people.

 After receiving my law degree in the United States, I moved to Sydney, Australia and worked as a solicitor in private practice and then Redfern Community Legal Centre.
 Since moving to Princes Hill in 1994, I have held a variety of senior legal and policy positions in government departments and agencies.
 As a Principal Policy Advisor in the Commission for Children and Young People, I supported the development and promotion of a range of resources designed to enhance child safety in organisations.